perses/perses-operator/README.md

 - A ConfigMap holding the perses configuration
 - A Service so perses API can be accessed from within the cluster
-- A Deployment holding the perses API
+- A StatefulSet holding the perses API

 ### Test It Out